-To plan, design and construct the recommended redundancy improvements to the City Tunnel, the City Tunnel Extension, the Dorchester Tunnel and the Cosgrove Tunnel.
+To plan, design and construct the recommended redundancy improvements to the City Tunnel, the City Tunnel Extension and the Dorchester Tunnel.

 This project includes the study, permitting, design, and construction of redundancy improvements to critical elements of the water transmission system.
 The study phase evaluated alternatives and developed conceptual designs and cost estimates to provide redundancy for the metropolitan tunnel system.